 If you don’t want any journals then you can set the storage option to none.
 This option still lets

-rsyslog collect messages, so you will have the usual log files in /var/log.
-There’s also a volatile option, which stores data only in memory (under /run/log/journal).
+rsyslog collect messages, so you do still have the usual log files in /var/log.
+The final option to mention is volatile.
+With that option data is stored in memory only (under /run/log/journal).

-After changing the default settings you need to restart the
+After creating the file you need to restart the

 # systemctl restart systemd-journald.service